peter9teufel/raspmedia/README.md

 To use the desktop applications you have several ways:
   * Execute the main python script (needs all required packages to be installed locally)
+  * Mac OSX versions of both applications can be compiled by navigating to the *Desktop* directory and executing *build_mac.sh* from there.
+This will compile both applications, modify the Info.plist of both to not be background apps, put the two executable *.app* files in a *Release* directory and clean up the *build* and *dist* directories.
+A build script for Windows will follow.
   * Compile the application using pyinstaller and the provided *.spec files (needs all required packages to be installed locally)
   * Get a compiled executable for Mac (*.app) or Windows (32bit or 64bit) by requesting it directly from me.
 A site with up to date executables for free download will follow in the future.